 Greenest street – Kloostrimetsa

 Kloostrimetsa lane takes you through the pine forests in Pirita.
-Here you’ll also find the greenest sight in Tallinn, the Botanic Garden.
-You can also take a moment and explore Metsakalmistu, the Forest Cemetery, resting place of Estonia’s luminaries.
+Here you will also find the greenest sight in Tallinn, the Botanic Garden.
+You can also take a moment and explore Metsakalmistu, the Forest Cemetery, the resting place of Estonia’s luminaries.

 Most geological street – Laagna

-The street that leads to nowhere and everywhere at the same time, Master’s courtyard is a cute little dead end departing from Vene Street in the Old Town.
+The street that leads to nowhere and everywhere at the same time, Master’s courtyard is a cute little cul-de-sac departing from Vene Street in the Old Town.
 Enjoy cakes and coffee à la française and chat with the local artisans who have small studios and shops at the courtyard.

 Best street for an afternoon stroll – Müürivahe

-Müürivahe is a lovely, narrow, but quite long street inside the walls of the Old Town.
-It is a relaxing street to stroll down, or to sit down and enjoy a cup of coffee on a sunny day.
+Müürivahe is a lovely, narrow, but quite a long street inside the walls of the Old Town.
+It is a relaxing street to stroll down, sit down and enjoy a coffe cup on a sunny day.